rjsears/GardenPi/enclosure/readme.md

 <br><hr>

 ### Samsung Endurance Pro 128GB SD Card
-I chose the Sansung Pro Endurance 128GB card for several reasons.
-First I have <em>never</em> had any issues with any Samsung SD card that I have purchased, next the Pro Endurance is designed to be a very long endurance card.
+I chose the Samsung Pro Endurance 128GB card for several reasons.
+First I have never had any issues with any Samsung SD card that I have purchased, next the Pro Endurance is designed to be a very long endurance card.
 The 128GB cards is rated to last up to 43,800 hours of continuous video recording, while the 64GB card was half that time.
-Since the 128GB card is good for a full 5 years of <em>continuous</em> video recording, I figured it would be good with the little bit GardenPi woud be doing with it.
+Since the 128GB card is good for a full 5 years of continuous video recording, I figured it would be good with the little bit GardenPi would be doing with it.